Fascism in the United States: Patriot Front

 Patriot Front is an American white supremacist and neo-fascist hate group.
 Part of the broader alt-right movement, the group split off from the neo-Nazi organization Vanguard America in the aftermath of the Unite the Right rally in 2017.

 Patriot Front's aesthetic combines traditional Americana with fascist symbolism.
 Internal communications within the group indicated it had approximately 200 members as of late 2021.
 According to the Anti-Defamation League, the group generated 82% of reported incidents in 2021 involving the distribution of racist, antisemitic, and other hateful propaganda in the United States, comprising 3,992 incidents in every continental state.

 Aryan Freedom Network

-Aryan Freedom Network is a Klan-affiliated Christian Identity neo-Nazi group founded in Texas in 2018.
-According to the Terrorism Research and Analysis Consortium, Aryan Freedom Network has as many as 1,500 members as of late 2025, which would make it the biggest neo-Nazi group in the US, rest of the neo-Nazi groups having only some hundreds of members.
+The Aryan Freedom Network is a Klan-affiliated Christian Identity neo-Nazi group founded in Texas in 2018.
+According to the Terrorism Research and Analysis Consortium, the Aryan Freedom Network has as many as 1,500 members as of late 2025, which would make it the biggest neo-Nazi group in the U.S., the rest of the neo-Nazi groups having only some hundreds of members.